World of Din

 The Sorcerer

 The Sorcerer class uses element-neutral magic in combat.
 They have 20 bonus Magic Points (MP), making them very potent spellcasters.
 Many Sorcerer skills have chance-based effects, such as having a chance to refund MP or strike multiple times.
-Choosing the Sorcerer is a more difficult start than some other classes.

 The Thief

-Skill types: Technique, Trickery
+Skill type: Trickery

 Thief is considered a Taboo profession.
 Characters may treat you differently while you play as Thief.
 There are unique opportunities for both Taboo and Virtuous classes.